cc-api/cc-trusted-launcher/doc/trusted_launcher.md

    `startContainer` is defined in `pkg/kubelet/kuberuntime/kuberuntime_container.go`.

-   This method calls the CRI (Container Runtime Interface) to create and start containers.
+   This method calls the Container Runtime Interface (CRI) to create and start containers.

 2. extend `pullImage` method for attestation of the image against golden value.

+   The logic for pulling container images is defined in `pkg/kubelet/kuberuntime/kuberuntime_manager.go`.

+   The pullImage method encapsulates the details of interacting with the container runtime, utilizing Kubernetes' Container Runtime Interface (CRI) to pull trusted images from trusted source.

-containerd
+### 2. containerd

-trusted container launcher

-launcher
+### 3. launcher

-attestor
+### 4. attestor

-image-storage
+### 5. image-storage

+1. extend a field in the meta data for golden value

+2. follow the RA-TLS protocol